Ion trap with gold-plated alumina: substrate and surface characterization: Trap fabrication

 \subsubsection{Machining}

 We present the machining process of an alumina blade in Fig.~\ref{fig:fab_step}.
 This engineering was performed in 21st Century, Co.~Ltd., Korea.
 We make use of an alumina with a purity of 99.7\%.
 The overall shaping shown in Figs.~\ref{fig:fab_step}(a)--(c) is done using a diamond grinder.
 Note that the tapering along one edge of the blade (rectangle in Fig.~\ref{fig:fab_step}(b) and Fig.~\ref{fig:fab_step}(c)) allows us to image or address the ion with a numerical aperture (NA) of 0.39 along one direction and 0.80 in the other direction, at a given blade-blade distance of 500~$\mu$m and the angle given in Ref.~\cite{Hong2022}.
 After such shaping, the grooves and holes are made with laser micromachining (Figs.~\ref{fig:fab_step}(d) and (e)).
+The grooves are used for electrode segmentation, and the holes for mounting the blade with screws.
 The deployed light source is a CW fiber laser with a power of 300~W operating at 1064~nm.
 While the alumina body is exposed to the laser, the melted or evaporated ceramic residues are blown with nitrogen gas.
-The laser machining speed is about $0.4$~mm/min, resulting in a total elapsed time of 2~hours per blade.
+The laser machining speed is about $0.4$~mm/min, resulting in a total elapsed time of 2~hours per a blade.
+This speed is found empirically, which gives a best surface quality of the sidewall.
 Fine polishing of the blade edge (only along the tapered side) follows as the last step of the blade machining.